top of page

 Why More Dads Are Carrying Their Babies - And Loving It

-Babywearing - the practice of carrying your baby close in a sling or carrier - is often associated with mothers.
-But it can be just as powerful for fathers.
-In fact, it offers one of the simplest, most rewarding ways for dads to bond, gain confidence and play an active role in (early) caregiving.
-Babywearing facilitates connection like no other child-rearing practice.
-And for fathers, that connection brings lasting benefits for both child and parent.
+Babywearing, a practice backed by science and rooted in millennia of parenting, is often associated with mothers.
+But it holds equally powerful potential for fathers.
+As a babywearing educator with nearly a decade of hands-on experience guiding parents, I’ve seen firsthand how transformative it can be, especially for dads.
+It’s one of the simplest, most rewarding ways for fathers to bond, gain confidence and take an active role in early caregiving.
+Babywearing fosters connection like few other parenting practices, and for fathers, that connection brings lasting benefits for both parent and child.

 1. Bonding Through Proximity